Head Start Established

 Signed agreement with Hood River County Schools to operate new private preschool classroom at May Street Elementary adding 17 new slots.

-MCCC awarded extended school year duration grant for MCCC’s 5 Oregon Prekindergarten (OPK) classrooms located in Hood River and The Dalles.
-Awarded expansion grant for new Oregon Prekindergarten Prenatal to Three classrooms adding 16 new slots in Hood River.
-Awarded new Preschool Promise grant adding 36 new slots in Hood River.
+MCCC awarded extended school year duration grant for our 5 Oregon Prekindergarten (OPK) classrooms in Hood River & The Dalles.
+Awarded new expansion grants adding 16 Oregon Prenatal to Three slots and 36 new Preschool Promise slots in Hood River & Cascade Locks.

 “I believe that this is one of the most constructive, and one of the most sensible, and also one of the most exciting programs that this nation has ever undertaken.”